HarshMishra-Git/Pandsa_profiling/README.md

 # Pandsa_profiling
-By using this pice of code you can create a quick report of your dataset before doing any DAP(Data analysis process)!
+By using this piece of code you can create a quick report of your dataset before doing any DAP(Data analysis process)!